keptn/keptn.github.io/content/docs/0.19.x/operate/backup_and_restore/index.md

 ## Restore Keptn

 This section describes how to restore data from your Keptn projects on a fresh Keptn installation using the data you have stored on your machine using the instructions above.

-If using Resource Service, please skip the `Restore Configuration Service` step
+If using Resource Service, please skip the `Restore Configuration Service` step.

 ### Restore Configuration Service